 - Use of forceps or a vacuum extractor

-The 3 main types of brachial plexus injuries include:
+The three main types of brachial plexus palsies include:

-- Erb’s palsy: This affects the upper arm, and its symptoms vary considerably.
+- Erb’s Palsy: This affects the upper arm, and its symptoms vary considerably.
 Severe cases can cause severe pain and upper arm paralysis.
-Early diagnosis and treatment is essential for recovery, which may include surgery and physical therapy to restore or preserve remaining nerve function.
+Early diagnosis and treatment are essential for recovery, which may include surgery and physical therapy to restore or preserve remaining nerve function.

-Discuss Your Case with Our Rhode Island Birth Injury Attorneys
+Discuss Your Case with Our Rhode Island Brachial Plexus Attorneys

 Our firm has recovered multimillion-dollar verdicts and settlements on behalf of families with injured newborns, and while this is no guarantee of future success, it demonstrates our expertise and commitment.
 We will investigate the circumstances surrounding the baby’s delivery, interview pertinent witness, and calculate your claim’s maximum value by developing a comprehensive legal strategy to hold those responsible accountable for their actions or inactions.
 A successful lawsuit may recover financial compensation including covering your baby’s past and ongoing medical expenses, as well as pain and suffering.